pritesh-shrivastava/pritesh-shrivastava.github.io/_posts/2020-11-22-gender-classifier-based-on-movie-dialogues.md

 We need to clean this column.
-Let's also remove the characters were gender information is not available.
+Let's also remove the characters where gender information is not available.
 We'll assign a label of 0 to male characters & 1 to female characters.